donaldjnavarro/game-turntaking-fight/ideas.md

 ### Blocks and Preparations
 - Some actions may be designed to enhance your own stats for a short period, or against certain types of actions from your opponent
   - Gameplay: Timing the usage of defensive skills before an attack
+- Intimidate: Impose a reduction in your opponents selection of skills.
+Reduce the list by one and make the strongest be the last item?
+Or actually create an aggressiveness metric for all skills and use it to modulate behavior
+  - How would intimidate be a worthwhile use of an action?
+Just a very low cost/time action?
+Or perhaps a no stamina action?
+But then would you ever not?

 ### Stuns
 - Temporarily unable to use Actions with a Vigor Cost